aws-samples/aws-serverless-workshops/WebApplication/9_CleanUp/README.md

 ## Resource Cleanup Instructions

-### 1. Modules 3-4 Cleanup
+### 1. Modules 3-5 Cleanup
-Run "<b>serverless remove</b>" in the CLI in the root directory of module 4 only as it was technically just an extension of everything created in module 3.
+Run "<b>serverless remove</b>" in the CLI in the root directory of module 5 only as it was technically just an extension of everything created in both module 3 & 4.
 That should remove all provisioned resources.

 If you want to be absolutely certain, then log into the console and view the Cloudformation service.
 You should see that the stack no longer exists.
-Also check API Gateway, S3 and Lambda in the console.
+Also check API Gateway, SNS, S3 and Lambda in the console.

 ### 2. Module 2 Cleanup
 If you used the provided AWS CloudFormation template to complete module 2, simply delete the stack using the AWS CloudFormation Console.
 Otherwise, delete the Amazon Cognito user pool you created in module 2.